 As the aircraft’s door slowly gave way to what felt like a solid wall of Southern Californian heat, our chauffeur already awaited us.
 We were swiftly picked up right from the plane, much to the amazement of our fellow passengers (including One Tree Hill’s Sophia Bush) in a white BMW limousine with a driver whose elegant suit, dark sunglasses and headset only added to our mystique.
-Chaperoned across the airfield head of state-style, we arrived in The Private Suite’s immigration room, a world and a half away from the chaos of LAX’ regular arrivals terminal.
+Chaperoned across the airfield head of state-style, we arrived in PS’s immigration room, a world and a half away from the chaos of LAX’ regular arrivals terminal.
 There wasn’t another soul in sight, other than immigration staff who put on that brilliant kind of Hollywood smile of dentist dreams – welcome to Los Angeles.

 Much like the A-listers who use the service to get their red carpet glam done in their arrival suite before leaving the airport, we quickly retreated to ours.
 We’d pre-ordered several courses, prepared by the on-site chef: from an antioxidant-rich salad to a grilled veggie sandwich; the menu read like a Whole Foods greatest hits compilation and so did the contents of our fridge, fully stocked with organic kombucha, flavoured almond milk and several bottles of Veuve Clicquot.

 The whole experience was so enjoyable, we’d almost been looking forward to leaving again the following week, and when the time came, we happily checked out of the Beverly Wilshire, A Four Seasons Hotel, and jumped in the back of an Escalade headed for the inconspicuous entrance of PS’s walled premises, whose gate only swung open upon authorization by a designated guard (could this be the only place in town paparazzi can’t buy their way into?).